 - An ergonomic rubberized contoured handle for maintaining maximum control at work without experiencing hand fatigue

-No matter whether you work as a seasoned expert or an amateur DIY enthusiast, you will love working with this powerful tool more often when you start getting the finish you desire.
+No matter whether you work as a seasoned expert or an amateur DIY enthusiast, you will love working with this powerful tool more often to start getting the finish you desire.

 5- PORTER-CABLE Random Orbit Sander